Jakarta Messaging

-The Jakarta Messaging API (formerly Java Message Service or JMS API) is a Java application programming interface (API) for message-oriented middleware.
+The Jakarta Messaging (formerly Java Message Service or JMS) is a Java application programming interface (API) for message-oriented middleware.
 It provides generic messaging models, able to handle the producer–consumer problem, that can be used to facilitate the sending and receiving of messages between software systems.
 Jakarta Messaging is a part of Jakarta EE and was originally defined by a specification developed at Sun Microsystems before being guided by the Java Community Process.

 General idea of messaging

 Messaging is a form of loosely coupled distributed communication, where in this context the term 'communication' can be understood as an exchange of messages between software components.
 Message-oriented technologies attempt to relax tightly coupled communication (such as TCP network sockets, CORBA or RMI) by the introduction of an intermediary component.
 This approach allows software components to communicate with each other indirectly.
 Benefits of this include message senders not needing to have precise knowledge of their receivers.

 The advantages of messaging include the ability to integrate heterogeneous platforms, reduce system bottlenecks, increase scalability, and respond more quickly to change.